 Regional sales manager

 Many enterprises structure their sales team by geography and location.
-This means there will be certain members of the sales team dedicated to reaching new clients and serving existing ones in a particular territory.
-Depending on the size of your business, you could have a national director, four (or more) regional managers and teams of account managers assigned to each region.
-Smaller businesses keep it simple with one sales director, one (or more) sales managers and a few account managers.
+This means there are certain members of the sales team dedicated to reaching new clients and serving existing ones in a particular territory.
+Depending on the size of your business, you could have a national director, four (or more) regional managers, and teams of account managers assigned to each region.
+Smaller businessesmay have one sales director, one (or more) sales managers, and a few account managers.

 Inside and outside sales representatives

 An inside sales representative is someone who takes walk-in clients or answers phone calls from prospective clients.
-Inside sales reps guide prospective new clients through the sales process using video, phone calls and email, and they typically deal with clients who find your business of their own accord and reach out to get more information.
+Inside sales reps guide prospective new clients through the sales process using video, phone calls, and email, and they typically interface with clients who find your business of their own accord and reach out to get more information.

 Account manager